-On Monday, November 18, Italian-born, Berlin-based composer Caterina Barbieri premieres new music for Lampo and the Chicago Architecture Biennial—in her local debut and first-ever multi-channel performance.
+On November 18, Italian-born, Berlin-based composer Caterina Barbieri premieres new music for Lampo and the Chicago Architecture Biennial—in a special multi-channel performance and her local debut.

 Here, she plays pattern-based synthesizer music amid the epic, ornately patterned Preston Bradley Hall.
 Barbieri uses repetition to trigger spatial and temporal hallucinations, where the perception of the present is constantly refreshed, in an endless sense of loss, re-discovery and the search for self-orientation.
 One can only speculate these notions are enhanced by the ample hang-time in tonight’s venue.
 Presented in partnership with the Chicago Architecture Biennial; support provided by the Graham Foundation and the Italian Cultural Institute of Chicago (Preston Bradley Hall, Chicago Cultural Center).

-As the season and year come to a close, Catherine Lamb (viola/voice) and frequent collaborator Rebecca Lane (microtonal bass flute/voice) join us to perform new and recent compositions at the Graham Foundation.
+As the year comes to a close, Catherine Lamb (viola/voice) and frequent collaborator Rebecca Lane (microtonal bass flute/voice) join us to perform new and recent compositions at the Graham Foundation.